 It is no secret that construction work is a dangerous occupation.
 The Occupational Safety Health Administration (“OSHA”) is responsible for regulating workplaces for the health and safety of its employees.
 OSHA reports that 1 in 5 workplace fatalities occur in the construction industry and the most common causes are falls followed by being struck by objects and electrocutions.

 There are other dangerous industries including maritime and forestry, but even in industries that are not considered especially dangerous, workplace accidents and injuries can occur.
-Our Mercer County construction and work site accident attorneys have achieved successful results in pursuing third party claims and workers’ compensation claims for workplace accidents causing injuries.
+Our construction and worksite accident attorneys have achieved successful results in pursuing third party claims and workers’ compensation claims for workplace accidents causing injuries.

 Third party liability